badfun/custom-post-type-auto-menu/readme.txt

 2. Menu Settings page.
 Choose which menu and which menu item the automated cpt post should appear in.

 == Changelog ==

+= 1.1.9 =
+* very minor version changes and a new deploy test

 = 1.1.8 =
 * A few small bug tweaks